shadowezz/Productiv/docs/DeveloperGuide.md

 ![Interactions Inside the Storage Component for Any Book](images/SaveStorageSequenceDiagram.png)

-For reading files, based on the `UserPrefs` provided, storage will find the Json Files and load the data from there.
+For reading files, based on the `UserPrefs` provided, storage will find the JSON Files and load the data from there.

 <div markdown="span" class="alert alert-info">:information_source:
 **Note:**
-If the json files are missing or if the path is missing, a new set of json files will be generated with a set of sample items.
+If the JSON files are missing or if the path is missing, a new set of JSON files will be generated with a set of sample items.
 </div>

 ### Common classes